 Cat Burton and Cathy Olivar

-Cat Burton, Creative Director at Create Art Together, Creative Producer at the Children's Museum of Pittsburgh (U.S.A)
+Cat Burton, Creative Director, Create Art Together, Creative Producer, Children's Museum of Pittsburgh (U.S.A)

 Cat Burton is a creative director, curator, and producer working at the confluence of media, fashion, and art-focused experiences.
 Cat’s exposure to curation, style, and production began in childhood, with a full view of the theater stage’s inner and outer workings.
 The importance of access to the arts and the strength of community were instilled in her at a young age, and these ideals and lived experiences later manifested in Create Art Together.
 Comfortably at the helm, Cat produces innovative concepts, visuals, events, and shows for clients.
 Guided by her belief in the power of collaboration as a driving force, she builds teams of creatives to bring projects to life.
 Her work reflects what she hopes to see more of in mainstream media and in the future of the fashion industry.
 Cat currently serves as Creative Producer at the Children’s Museum of Pittsburgh, is a 30 Under 30 mentee in the 2024 Communicating the Arts cohort, and is a member of the Pittsburgh International Airport Arts Advisory Committee.